mruwnik/ianitor/README.md

       --port=PORT                     set service port
       -v, --verbose                   enable logging to stdout (use multiple times to increase verbosity)
+      --check=check                   add an extra check to the service (can be used multiple times)

+## Extra checks

+Consul allows the addition of extra health checks for services, which ianitor supports.
+To make use of this, add checks with the `--check` option.
+The check should have a prefix, depending on which different types of checks can be used:

+ * exex: use consul's helth check mechanisms to call the given script every `interval` seconds e.g.

+    --check=exec:some_script.py

+ * call: a python callable to be checked every `interval` seconds (not implemented)

 ## How does ianitor work?